Corporate Governance

 Independent Auditor

-Kureha has appointed Ernst & Young ShinNihon LLC as its independent auditor and has been subjected to fair and impartial accounting audits by properly providing management information.
+Kureha has appointed Ernst & Young ShinNihon LLC as its Independent Auditor and received fair and unbiased accounting audit, including appropriate provision of management information.

 Internal Control and Auditing Department

-The Internal Control and Auditing Department, which acts independently of other departments, assesses and verifies the suitability and effectiveness of internal management control systems, makes suggestions and recommendations regarding improvements, and reports the results of audits to the Board of Directors and others.
-By doing so, we ensure a system that contributes to improving management efficiency and public trust in Kureha.
+The Internal Control and Auditing Department assesses and verifies, independently of other departments, the suitability and effectiveness of internal management systems including compliance and risk management systems, and makes suggestions and recommendations for improvement and reports the results of internal audit to the Executive Committee, the Board of Directors, and the Audit & Supervisory Board.
+In this way, Kureha ensures a system that contributes to the enhancement of management efficiency and public trust in Kureha.

 Assessment of the Effectiveness of the Board of Directors